Photronics (NASDAQ:PLAB) Issues Quarterly Earnings Results

-Photronics (NASDAQ:PLAB – Get Rating) released its quarterly earnings results on Monday.
-The semiconductor company reported $0.40 EPS for the quarter, meeting the consensus estimate of $0.40, MarketWatch Earnings reports.
-Photronics had a net margin of 14.70% and a return on equity of 11.46%.
-During the same quarter last year, the business earned $0.38 earnings per share.
+Photronics (NASDAQ:PLAB – Get Rating) released its quarterly earnings data on Monday.
+The semiconductor company reported $0.40 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.40, MarketWatch Earnings reports.
+Photronics had a return on equity of 11.46% and a net margin of 14.70%.
+The business had revenue of $211.09 million during the quarter, compared to analyst estimates of $194.00 million.
+During the same quarter last year, the business posted $0.38 EPS.
 Photronics updated its Q2 2023 guidance to $0.38-$0.48 EPS.

-Separately, StockNews.com lowered shares of Photronics from a “strong-buy” rating to a “buy” rating in a research report on Tuesday, January 31st.
+Separately, StockNews.com cut Photronics from a “strong-buy” rating to a “buy” rating in a research report on Tuesday, January 31st.

 Photronics, Inc engages in the provision of photomasks.
 It manufactures semiconductors and flat-panel displays and is used as masters to transfer circuit patterns onto semiconductor wafers and FPD substrates during the fabrication of integrated circuits, a variety of FPDs and other types of electrical and optical components.